 - Enter your own password in the “Set Password” window.

-- You can also mark the document as Read-Only and can be editable once correct password is entered.
+- You can also mark the document as Read-Only, which can be editable once the correct password is entered.

 - Press Ok.

 - You are all set.
-Now anyone who opens the file would get below password prompt and the document is visible only with a correct password.
+Now anyone who opens the file will get the below password prompt, and the document is visible only with the correct password.

 Remove the Password

-- To remove the password which is set using the above steps, simply open the file with the correct password.
+- To remove the password set using the above steps, open the file with the correct password.

-- Go to Save As dialog again, uncheck the Save with Password option.
+- Go to the Save As dialog option again, and uncheck the Save with Password option.

 - Save the file.